MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-kernel-mode-debugging-over-usb-eem-arm-kdnet.md

 To specify the debugging port that will be used, busparm is used.
 Typically just the first busparam is used and it’s either 0 or 1 depending on the device.

-ARM devices use ACPI DBG2 table for configuring the debugger, where the busparams points to the DBG2 table entry.
+Arm devices use ACPI DBG2 table for configuring the debugger, where the busparams points to the DBG2 table entry.
 Typically, devices don't use busparams=0, since the 0 DBG2 table entry is normally reserved for the serial device COM.

 Use the kdnet.exe utility to display the parameter information for controllers that support KDNET-EEM-USB transport debugging.